Questions re: Application Database or Submitting Your Application

 Are there any summer internship opportunities available?
 How do I apply?

-What if I'm currently employed by a J-PAL or IPA affiliate and want to apply for one of these openings?
+What if I'm currently employed by a J-PAL or IPA affiliate and want to apply for one of the current openings?

 People with previous experience on randomized evaluations can be great candidates for other positions within the network that require more responsibility.
 If you are currently employed by someone in the J-PAL network and are hoping to switch to a new position, project, or location, please talk with your supervisor(s) and principal investigator(s) about your goals and your plans in addition to applying.